wintersandroid/EmonLib/Readme.txt

 analogReadResolution(ADC_BITS); This will set ADC_BITS to 12 (Arduino Due), EmonLib will otherwise default to 10 analogReadResolution(ADC_BITS);.
 See blog post on using Arduino Due as energy monitor: http://boredomprojects.net/index.php/projects/home-energy-monitor

+##
+Updated to better work with an ESP8266 and the ADS1115.